esyede/rakit/packages/docs/data/curl.md

 $response = Curl::post('https://mockbin.com/request', $headers, $body);
 ```

-With this method, the body is kept as an array, so cURL sends it with the `'multipart/form-data'`
+The body stays an array, so cURL sends it as `'multipart/form-data'` and adds the
-`'Content-Type'` header and adds the `--boundary` automatically.
+`--boundary` itself.

 <a id="multipart-file"></a>

 ### Multipart File

-To make a file upload request, please use the `body_multipart()` method like this:
+A file upload goes through `body_multipart()` too:

 ```php
 $headers = ['Accept' => 'application/json'];